Near-Death Experiences Are Changing Ideas About Consciousness

 Image Credit: spackadet2/Deposit Photos

-Traditionally, death has been defined as the irreversible cessation of heart function, known as death by cardiopulmonary criteria.
-However, advances in intensive care medicine have allowed doctors to artificially maintain a patient’s heartbeat, even when the brain has suffered irreversible damage.
+Traditionally, death was defined by the irreversible cessation of heart and lung function, known as cardiopulmonary death.
+However, modern advances in intensive care have complicated this definition, enabling doctors to sustain a heartbeat artificially, even when the brain is irreparably damaged.

-This has led to the concept of brain death, where the brain has died, but the heart continues to beat with medical intervention.
+This medical evolution gave rise to the concept of brain death—a state where the brain has ceased all activity, yet the heart continues to beat with technological support.

 Dr. Parnia’s research reveals that death is not an instantaneous event, but rather a process that unfolds over time. (ref) After a person’s heart stops, the cells in their body, including the brain, begin their own gradual death process.